devtron-labs/devtron/docs/user-guide/global-configurations/docker-registries.md

 ### Registry type

-Here you can select the type of the Registry.
-We are supporting three types- `docker hub`, `ecr` and `others`.
-You can select any one of them from the drop-down.
-By default, this value is `ecr`.
-If you select ecr then you have to provide some information like- `AWS region, Access Key`, and `Secret Key`.
-If you select docker hub then you have to provide `Username` and `Password`.
-And if you select others then you have to provide the `Username` and `Password`.
+Select type of Registry from the drop-down, Currently we are Supporting Multiple Types of Container Registry across Global Platforms.
+Default `ECR` is Selected

+  * ECR
+  * Docker-Hub
+  * Azure
+  * Google Artifact Registry (GAR)
+  * Google Container Registry (GCR)
+  * Quay
+  * Others

 ### Registry URL

-Select any type of Registry from the drop-down, you have to provide the URL of your registry.
+ You have to provide the URL of your registry.
 Create your registry and provide the URL of that registry in the URL box.

 ### Registry Type- ECR:

 You have to provide the below information if you select the registry type as ECR.

-* **AWS region**

-Select your AWS region from the drop-down, region where you have created your registry in.

 * **Access key ID**